ntBre/ProgrammingProjects/Project01/README.md

 ### d) Refactoring

+Refactoring is what you call it when you restructure existing code without affecting its functionality.
+Just like writing or any other creative endeavor, the first draft of a program is unlikely to be very nice.
+As such, you usually want to do some refactoring to make it easier to use or faster to run.
+The first of these is our main concern now, but the latter will become very important for later projects.

 <details>

 <summary>Tutorial</summary>

 <a id="with"/>

-Refactoring is what you call it when you restructure existing code without affecting its functionality.
 Instead of having separate steps for opening and closing the files, Python has a useful construct for this exact scenario called the `with` construct.
 Below is the current version of the code with the separate open and close

 ```python
 infile = open("input/acetaldehyde.dat", "r")